-This recipe will make about 10-12 ciabatta breadsticks that are about 11-13" long.
+This homemade breadsticks recipe will make about 10-12 ciabatta breadsticks about 11-13" long.
 They're pretty big!
 We are absolutely living for a chunky breadstick moment here.

 About These Ciabatta Breadsticks

-To make these ciabatta breadsticks I used a slightly smaller (and slightly faster) version of my classic soft-baked ciabatta bread.
-No fancy flours or specialty ingredients needed, and the recipe clocks in at just under 3 hours, with a lot of hands off resting time.
+I used a slightly smaller (and slightly faster) version of my popular soft-baked ciabatta bread recipe to make these ciabatta breadsticks.
+No fancy flours or specialty ingredients needed, and the recipe clocks in at just under 3 hours, with a lot of hands-off resting time.

-If you've made my full size ciabatta recipe before, this will be very familiar to you!
+Basically, if you've made my full size ciabatta recipe before, this will be very familiar to you!
+To make these soft breadsticks, I reduced the amount of water in that recipe to make the dough a little easier to cut and shape.

 The fun, twisted shape of these ciabatta breadsticks is by far my favorite thing about them.
 I think you're going to love it about them too!